fritznonato/Factory-Task-Management/README.md

 This project was an incredible learning experience.
 Some of the key challenges I overcame include:

-Debugging C# Build Errors: I debugged and resolved several complex C# build errors, including namespace conflicts and issues with Entity Framework Core migrations.
+Debugging C# Build Errors: I debugged and solved several complex C# build errors, including namespace conflicts and issues with Entity Framework Core migrations.
 This taught me how to read and interpret detailed compiler error messages.

 Handling Asynchronous Data Flow: I learned how to manage API requests between a C# backend and a React frontend, ensuring the UI refreshed dynamically without manual reloads.